The limits of artificial intelligence (AI) research and implementation are being pushed at by British technology company, DeepMind.

 However, it’s not all been plain sailing.
 Its trial with a London hospital has led to the nation’s information rights regulator saying it did not comply with data protection law, and a public admittance by the company of the need to be more open with its move into the healthcare system.

-DeepMind has currently got its acute kidney injury alert app Streams, or plans to install it, at three NHS hospitals, and has research partnerships with two trusts.
+DeepMind currently operates or plans to install its acute kidney injury alert app Streams at three NHS hospitals, and has research partnerships with two trusts.

 AI and ethics